 Capital Gains Rollover: Updated Tax Strategies for 2025

-When you make a profitable investment, whether it’s in real estate, stocks, or other assets, one of the most important tax questions you might face is how to handle the capital gains.
+When you make a profitable investment, whether it’s in real estate, stocks, or other assets, one of the most important tax questions you might face is how to handle the capital gains when you sell.
 While capital gains taxes are an inevitable part of successful investing, there are strategies available to defer or minimize the taxes owed.
-This article will explore some of the most powerful strategies, including capital gains rollover, 1031 exchanges, and more.
+In this post we explore some of the most effective strategies, including capital gains rollover, 1031 exchanges, and more.

 What Are Capital Gains?